 Most of the time you will not speak your truth because you don’t want to hurt someone’s feelings.
 That’s natural and oftentimes a good practice, depending on the time and circumstances of the dialogue.
 However, there are important and immediate situations in which you need to put forth your belief for clarification or conviction.

 If you hurt a person’s feelings, please be patient until they figure out how to respond.
 I do this with my adult children from time to time, and even my daughters-in-law.
-Family truths are sometimes the most difficult to truths to speak.
+Family truths are sometimes the most difficult of truths to speak.